araragao/raft/README.md

 Finally, it is also possible to change the timeout for the client to wait for the response from the system.
 With regards the code files, these can be found in [src](https://github.com/araragao/raft/tree/main/03-executable-files).

-## Github Structure <a name="stru"></a>
+## GitHub Structure <a name="stru"></a>

-This github repository is divided in 4 different folders and it gives support to a developed website.
+This GitHub repository is divided in 4 different folders and it gives support to a developed website.

 * [01-paper](https://github.com/araragao/raft/tree/main/01-paper) - contains the original report which this work is based on.
 A personal algorithm overview and performance analysis report can be found in this folder.
 * [02-source-code](https://github.com/araragao/raft/tree/main/02-source-code) - contains the source code of this project as well as every developed class.